MindTheGap-ERC/CarboCATLite/README.md

 # CarboCAT Lite

 Lite version of the CarboCAT model by Peter Burgess.
-See also Burgess (2013)
+See also Burgess (2013).

 ## Branches

 The branch "archive_original_version" is read only.
-It contains a version of CarboCATLite last modified on the 15th Feb 2021 and is the closest we have to an unmodified version of CarboCATLite. -Niklas
+It contains a version of CarboCAT Lite last modified on the 15th Feb 2021.

 ## Old README